 With such varied agricultural zones, we can grow just about anything, including premium wine grapes, which makes it possible to visit a local winery and enjoy those same wines at a fantastic restaurant later that evening.

 Boulder has been setting the standard when it comes to Colorado’s farm-to-table movement.
-Restaurants source produce and meats from farms within the county, and there are a host of craft brewers, a forming cottage wine industry and a growing number of local distillers (Altitude Spirits, Boulder Distillery, Roundhouse Spirits are a few).
+Restaurants source produce and meats from farms within the county, and there are a host of craft brewers, a forming cottage wine industry and a growing number of local distillers (Altitude Spirits and Vapor Distillery are a couple).

-The local influence carries over to the drink menu as well, which presents its ingredients in a custom, choose-your-own-adventure style.
+The local influence carries over to SALT's drink menu as well, which presents its ingredients in a custom, choose-your-own-adventure style.
 The wine list is possibly the most Colorado-centric you’ll find at a haute eatery.
 With more than a dozen local selections by the glass, including Boulder options, you can enjoy the flavors of wine country without leaving the Front Range region.

 Visit the Wineries: Settembre Cellars and Bookcliff Vineyards are two standouts that have full-scale wineries and tasting rooms in Boulder.
 Both handle reds and whites with equal care, producing Old World-style wines that will impress even the most refined palates.

 Despite the restaurant's close-to-the-farm ethos, its location overlooking Denver's skyline and brilliantly repurposed design details (garage doors roll up to an incredible-view patio and the floor is a recreated basketball court), the vibe is very hip and very urban.
 The wine list features a splash of Denver wine, including some from the nationally acclaimed Infinite Monkey Theorem Winery, which is located a few miles away.